zonneplan/KiBot/README.md

         - `add_link_id`: [boolean=false] When enabled we create a symlink to the output file with a name that contains the git hashes involved in the comparison.
 If you plan to compress the output don't forget to disable the `follow_links` option.
+        - `always_fail_if_missing`: [boolean=false] Always fail if the old/new file doesn't exist.
+Currently we don't fail if they are from a repo.
+                                    So if you refer to a repo point where the file wasn't created KiBot will use an empty file.
+                                    Enabling this option KiBot will report an error.
         - `cache_dir`: [string=''] Directory to cache the intermediate files.
 Leave it blank to disable the cache.
         - `copy_instead_of_link`: [boolean=false] Modifies the behavior of `add_link_id` to create a copy of the file instead of a symlink.
 Useful for some Windows setups.